Measles resurgence in Europe: Increase in measles cases from 2022

 In 2020 and 2021, the COVID-19 pandemic and resultant implementation of worldwide quarantine and control measures saw a massive drop in cases.
 This period also saw an increase in measles vaccination rates in Ukraine to 80%.
 However, the Russian invasion of Ukraine in 2022 again significantly disrupted vaccination schedules in Ukraine.

 Combined with the pandemic causing a decrease in vaccination rates in other countries across Europe, as well as a rise in vaccine hesitancy and the spread of anti-vaccine disinformation, 2024 saw a significant increase in measles cases in Europe with 127,350 being reported.
 This was the highest caseload in the region since 1997, representing a third of global measles cases.

 The major centre of the resurgent outbreak appeared to have spread from Ukraine to the neighbouring country of Romania where 30,692 cases were reported in 2024, as well as to Kazakhstan which had 28,147 documented cases.
 Low vaccination rates were also reported in Bosnia-Herzegovina and North Macedonia.

+In the EU, the highest numbers of measles infections have been recorded in Romania, Italy, Belgium, France, Germany, Austria, and Spain.
+In England, 2,300 laboratory confirmed cases have been reported from January 2024 until October 2024, about half of them in London.

+In January 2026, six European countries lost their WHO measles elimination status: Armenia, Austria, Azerbaijan, Spain, the United Kingdom, and Uzbekistan.
+In 2026, there was a large measles outbreak in London.